Learn About the Law

 Current as of January 01, 2022 | Updated by FindLaw Staff

-Benefits which are due or may become due under chapters 39 -- 41 of this title shall not be assigned, pledged, or encumbered before payment.
+Benefits that are due or may become due under chapters 39 -- 41 of this title shall not be assigned, pledged, or encumbered before payment.
 When awarded, adjudged, or paid, so long as they are not mingled with other funds of the recipient, the benefits shall be exempt from all claims of creditors, and from levy, execution, and attachment or other remedy now or subsequently provided for recovery or collection of debt, which exemption may not be waived.

 Cite this article: FindLaw.com - Rhode Island General Laws Title 28.
 Labor and Labor Relations § 28-41-32.
 Exemption of benefits from assignment or process - last updated January 01, 2022 | https://codes.findlaw.com/ri/title-28-labor-and-labor-relations/ri-gen-laws-sect-28-41-32/